hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.rst

 *************************************
-HEP Statistics Serialization Standard
+HS3 - HEP Statistics Serialization Standard
 *************************************
 Welcome to the High Energy Physics Statistics Serialization Standard.

-**The project is in its very early stage and currently resembles more of a working group and not yet a standard.**
+**The project is in an early stage and currently resembles more of a working group and not yet a standard.**

 **Everything, including naming, folder structure etc is under construction and open to discussion**